 "The design challenge is to present information about the state of the system... in a way that is easy to assimilate and interpret, as well as to provide alternative explanations and interpretations" (p.184)

 "Engineers and businesspeople are trained to solve problems.
 Designers are trained to discover the real problems" (p.218).
 Design thinking is a two step process: find the right problem then find the best solution.

 Chapter 7: Design in the World of Business

 An interesting chapter to read.
 It discusses design with respect to product development and innovation.

-I can't recommend this as a book to read.
-Maybe it's because I'm not a designer.
-Maybe I just didn't understand the book.
-But there were good parts of this book and I've noted down what I've learned here.
+Overall, I can't recommend this as a book to read.
+There were good parts of this book and I've noted down what I thought was notable here.